 In the mid-1930s land was cleared as a landing strip, intended to be used as a midway point in transpacific air routes.
 These unpaved landing strips were specially improved in anticipation of Earhart’s scheduled refueling stop on the island in 1937.

 Sadly, history had other plans for Earhart, and she never reached the island.
-It is thought that she most likely crashed in the waters near Nikumaroro Island.
+It is thought that she most likely crashed in the waters just north of Howland Island.